 According to the Rule of threes, you can survive without food for three weeks.
 But ask yourself. would you really want to let the situation come to that?
 Absolutely, No. You need to act fast to start finding food items and identifying which ones you can get easily.
-As well as you also want to learn skills to get that food.
+As well as you also want to learn the skills to get that food.
 These skills may include hunting skills like setting traps, catching fishes, identifying suitable edibles from herbs and shrubs etc.

 So, these are 5 Basic survival skills in my opinion that are essential for anyone’s survival.
 Similarly, you must have your list.
 In the light of these skills, I end my article here.
-I will be waiting for your comments in addition to your valuable feedbacks.
+I will be waiting for your comments in addition to your valuable feedback.
 Stay tuned and Subscribe to this blog for more articles and my next travel blogs.